Edward Gregson: Career

-In 2008 he retired from academic life to concentrate on his composition.
+In 2008, he retired from academic life to concentrate on his composition.

 He has since completed orchestral commissions for the Royal Liverpool Philharmonic, the Bournemouth Symphony, the Hallé and the BBC Philharmonic orchestras.
 In 2014, the North American Brass Band Association honored both Edward Gregson and his brother Bramwell Gregson (best known for his conducting work with the London Citadel Band and Canada's Brassroots, modelled on the Philip Jones brass tentet).
 Each section's required test piece was composed by Edward Gregson.

 He continues to sit on a number of Boards relating to music education and the music industry.
 He is a fellow at the RNCM, as well as at the Royal Academy of Music and the Royal College of Music.

+In October 2024 Gregson was nominated for an Ivor Novello Award at The Ivors Classical Awards.
+Viola Concerto "Three Goddesses" was nominated for Best Large Ensemble Composition.

 Performances

 His music has been performed by many orchestras and ensembles worldwide, including in the UK: the London Symphony Orchestra and all the BBC orchestras; in the USA: Detroit, Louisville and Albany (New York); in the Far East: Tokyo Philharmonic and China National Broadcasting Orchestra; and in Europe: orchestras in France, Germany, the Netherlands, Luxembourg, and Scandinavia.

 A major retrospective of his music was held in Manchester in 2002.